-As it was written in the screenwriter’s stars, Félix and Meira’s paths cross and there it is.
-Little is said, or shown, to express their attraction, just that they both found each other at the right time and the right place.
+As it was written in the screenwriter’s stars, Félix and Meira’s paths cross, and there it is.
+Little is said or shown to express their attraction, just that they both found each other at the right time and the right place.
 Shulem suspects that something is up and quickly finds proof, presenting Meira with her fate: if she leaves him, she must leave the faith, thus barring her from the entire community.
 In a nice twist, Shulem is neither violent nor angry.
 Shulem loves Meira very much, and he wants her to be happy at any cost.
 It becomes obvious to him that he is not the answer, and he must let go.

 The weight of those consequences can be clearly seen on the faces of Félix and Meira (paying direct homage to The Graduate), vacillating between happiness and profound uncertainty.
-Only this time, there is a child involve.
-One who will grow up with no knowledge or interaction from her biological father.
+Only this time, there is a child involved who will grow up with no knowledge or interaction from her biological father.
 Meira knows this, and she apologizes to her baby.
 Will the kid grow up understanding the sacrifices that were made without her say?
 Or will she grow to understand the necessity of these actions?
 That’s hard to say.
-The adults might say they do, put on a brave face in public, and tell themselves it’s going to be all right and things happen the way they’re supposed to, but I willing to bet that they won’t.
-I’m willing to bet that this is beginning of a beautiful grudge.
+The adults might say they do, put on a brave face in public, and tell themselves it’s going to be all right, and things happen the way they’re supposed to, but I’m willing to bet that they won’t.
+I’m willing to bet that this is the beginning of a beautiful grudge.
 Life is cruel like that.